 Read this article to learn about the various permissions available, and how to configure them for editors and admins.
-To learn how to create users with the editor and admin roles, see Adding users to Explore.
+To learn how to create users with the editor and admin roles, see Giving agents access to Explore.

 Setting editor permissions